-We issued 8.0 million shares of our common stock to satisfy the March 7, 2011 Installment Date payment of \$3.5 million in principal and \$1.3 million in accrued interest.
-We have also elected to issue shares of our common stock to satisfy the May 2, 2011 Installment Date payment of principal and accrued interest.
-In accordance with the Convertible Notes, on March 25, 2011, we issued 6.9 million shares of our common stock as a pre-installment payment of \$3.5 million in principal and \$0.4 million in accrued interest and on May 2, 2011, issued an additional 2.9 million "true-up" shares of our common stock.
-Through March 31, 2011, we have issued an aggregate of 14.9 million shares of our common stock to pay \$7.0 million in principal and related interest, not including the 2.9 million "true-up" shares required to be issued on May 2, 2011.
+We issued 1.1 million shares of our common stock to satisfy the March 7, 2011 Installment Date payment of \$3.5 million in principal and \$1.3 million in accrued interest.
+We issued 1.4 million shares of our common stock to satisfy the May 2, 2011 Installment Date payment of \$3.5 million in principal and \$0.4 million in accrued interest.
+We issued 1.6 million shares of our common stock to satisfy the June 1, 2011 Installment Date payment of \$3.4 million in principal and \$0.2 million in accrued interest.

+Through June 30, 2011, we issued an aggregate of 0.4 million shares of our common stock to satisfy \$0.9 million in principal and related interest in respect of additional note conversions by holders of the Convertible Notes.

-On May 2, 2011, we elected to issue shares of our common stock to satisfy the June 1, 2011 Installment Date payment of principal and accrued interest.
-In accordance with the Convertible Notes, on May 4, 2011, we issued 8.9 million shares of our common stock as a preinstallment payment of \$3.4 million in principal and \$0.2 million in accrued interest.
-As of May 13, 2011, based on the current Conversion Price of \$0.40, the Convertible Notes were convertible into an additional 63.2 million shares of our common stock, if we were to elect to make the remainder of the scheduled monthly payments of principal and interest in shares of our common stock.
+We also elected to issue shares of our common stock to satisfy the July 1, 2011 Installment Date payment of principal and accrued interest.
+In accordance with the Convertible Notes, on June 6, 2011, we issued 1.6 million shares of our common stock as a pre-installment payment of \$3.5 million in principal and \$0.2 million in accrued interest and on July 1, 2011, issued additional 1.7 million "true-up" shares of our common stock.